dscooper/NUCLEO-F031K6-BLINKY/README.md

 https://www.youtube.com/watch?v=2Hm8eEHsgls&t=69s

-This lecture gets into the meat and potatoes of bare metal programming on ARM microprocessors with an excellent explanation of the start up file.
+This lecture gets into the meat and potatoes of bare metal programming on ARM microcontrollers with an excellent explanation of the start up file.

-This file, usually written in assembly, is supplied by the microprocessor vendor.
+This file, usually written in assembly, is supplied by the microcontroller vendor.
 One does not have to create them from scratch.
 However it is instructive to see how it's done and, more importantly, why.